Geometry-Aware Gradient Algorithms for Neural Architecture Search: Experimental Details

 \subsection{NAS-Bench-201}

 The NAS-Bench-201 benchmark \citep{dong:20} evaluates a single search space across 3 datasets: CIFAR-10, CIFAR-100, and a miniature version of ImageNet (ImageNet-16-120).
 ImageNet-16-120 is a downsampled version of ImageNet with $16\times 16$ images and 120 classes for a total of 151.7k training images, 3k validation images, and 3k test images.

-The authors of \citep{dong:20} evaluated the architecture search performance of multiple weight-sharing methods and traditional hyperparameter optimization methods on all three datasets.
-According to the results from \citep{dong:20}, GDAS outperformed other weight-sharing methods by a large margin.
+The authors of \citet{dong:20} evaluated the architecture search performance of multiple weight-sharing methods and traditional hyperparameter optimization methods on all three datasets.
+According to the results from \citet{dong:20}, GDAS outperformed other weight-sharing methods by a large margin.
 Hence, we first evaluated the performance of GAEA GDAS on each of the three datasets.
 Our implementation of GAEA GDAS uses an architecture learning rate of 0.1, which matches the learning rate used for GAEA approaches in the previous two benchmarks.
 Additionally, we run GAEA GDAS for 150 epochs instead of 250 epochs used for GDAS in the original benchmarked results; this is why the search cost is lower for GAEA GDAS.
 All other hyperparameter settings are the same.
 Our results for GAEA GDAS is comparable to the reported results for GDAS on CIFAR-10 and CIFAR-100 but slightly lower on ImageNet-16-120.
 Compared to our reproduced results for GDAS, GAEA GDAS outperforms GDAS on CIFAR-100 and matches it on CIFAR-10 and ImageNet-16-120.

 Next, to see if we can use GAEA to further improve the performance of weight-sharing methods, we evaluated GAEA DARTS (first order) applied to both the single-level (ERM) and bi-level optimization problems.
 Again, we used a learning rate of 0.1 and trained GAEA DARTS for 25 epochs on each dataset.
 The one additional modification we made was to exclude the \texttt{zero} operation, which limits GAEA DARTS to a subset of the search space.
 To isolate the impact of this modification, we also evaluated first-order DARTS with this modification.
-Similar to \citep{dong:20}, we observe DARTS with this modification to also converge to architectures with nearly all skip connections, resulting in similar performance as that reported in \citep{dong:20}.
+Similar to \citep{dong:20}, we observe DARTS with this modification to also converge to architectures with nearly all skip connections, resulting in similar performance as that reported in \citet{dong:20}.
+We present the learning curves of the oracle architecture recommended by DARTS and GAEA DARTS (when excluding zero operation) over the training horizon for 4 different runs in Figure~\ref{fig:nasbench201curves}.
+For GAEA GDAS and GAEA DARTS, we train the weight-sharing network with the following hyperparameters: